becquerelian/2270Final_Project/README.md

 # 2270Final_Project

-Obstacle avoidance = start of code for obstacle detection and avoidance
+PROJECT_CODE = code for final project

 Other files are test and example code